voximity/OnePlat.DiceNotation/docs/SampleWin10.md

 This sample code shows you how to use the OnePlat.DiceNotation library in your very own Windows 10 application.
 The sample was simply created from creating a new VS Win10 project, and then installing the OnePlat.DiceNotation.1.0.2 NuGet package.

-The source code is pretty easy to digest.
+The source code can be found in this repository (/Samples/DiceRoller.Win10), and it is pretty easy to digest.
 The bulk of the interesting code is in MainPage.xaml.cs.

 #### 1 - Dice Input